vertinski/xauron/README.md

 ✅ JSON data transfer using dedicated API (encryption in works rn!)

-✅ Embed the stream in Your blog or any other website, bc it's a dynammic IMG element
+✅ Embed the stream in Your blog or any other website, bc it's a dynamic IMG element

 <br/>